You are currently viewing Travel rules and countries’ entry requirements: introduction

 Visa prices vary, and some can be quite expensive, so it’s something to check even at the very beginning of your reflection on destination choices (if you’re interested in traveling for less; including to be able to travel more).

 Sometimes you have to literally go to an embassy or consulate in person.
 And provide an official passport photo.
-But usually it’s just a matter of filling in a simple form.
+But usually it’s just a matter of filling out a simple form.

 Sometimes the visa only allows you to enter by air.
 Sometimes visa requirements may differ depending on the mode of entry.